Artesia Boulevard: History and landmarks

-The road was laid out as state highway as early as 1882, when a newspaper man advised "I was requested by several parties in Artesia to state that the road recently declared a public highway from Artesia to Anaheim and Westminister has no bridge across Coyote Creek, and the two fords are through private property, the approaches to which are very steep, and after heavy rains, almost impassable and very dangerous."
+The road was laid out as state highway as early as 1882, when a newspaper man advised "I was requested by several parties in Artesia to state that the road recently declared a public highway from Artesia to Anaheim and Westminister [sic] has no bridge across Coyotte Creek, and the two fords are through private property, the approaches to which are very steep, and after heavy rains, almost impassable and very dangerous."
 A bridge was constructed sometime before 1893.